WillSams/graphql-dynamodb-example-api/README.md

 docker-compose up -d            # Spin up the DynamoDb Docker container npm run seed                    # create and seed the Soccer-development table

-cp docs/serverless.yml.example serverless.yml  # set your Serverless 'org' in severless.yml
+cp docs/serverless.yml.example serverless.yml  # IMPORTANT!
+Edit file and set your Serverless 'org' and your TOKEN_SECRET

 serverless login                # will open a browser